msreis/Motif-hunting/README.md

 # Motif-Hunting

-A program to validate an algorithm for acquisition of 4-vertex motifs in weighted interactome maps.
+A simple program to validate an algorithm for acquisition of 4-vertex motifs in weighted interactome maps.

 If you find this program useful to your work, please cite: